 Luca Coclite has visually reworked this story with the work “Hall”: a multimedia display where three realities touch each other at the edge of the screen without interruption and communicate with the viewer in an immersive way.
 The structure that contains the videos, with the images and objects selected by the artist, forms a constellation where materiality and immateriality are part of the same scenario.

-Et in Terra Pacis is a project produced by Ramdom with the support of SIAE | Sillumina – Copia privata per i giovani, per la cultura e MIBACT.
+The project, born from an idea by Luca Coclite in collaboration with the director Mattia Epifani, was curated and produced by Ramdom thanks to the support of the call SIAE | Sillumina – Copia privata per i giovani, per la cultura and MIBACT.